-A frequently asked question to me by unhappy employees, entrepreneurial employees and former business owners is “Can I go into competition against X, Y or Z?”
-Most times these individuals have made a conscious decision to leave or are contemplating leaving their jobs or starting up a new business but are afraid they may get sued because they are subject to a non-competition agreement.
+A frequently asked question by an unhappy employee, entrepreneurial employee and/or former business owners is, “Can I go into competition against X, Y or Z?”
+Most times these individuals have made a conscious decision to leave or are contemplating leaving their jobs and starting up a new business or working for a competitor but are afraid they may get sued because they are subject to a non-competition agreement.

-Even in the absence of a written restrictive covenant under NJ law, an employee must be loyal to his or her employer while he/she is employed.
+It is important that you understand that even in the absence of a written restrictive covenant, under NJ law, an employee must be loyal to his or her employer while he/she is employed.
 An employee cannot actively compete with his or her employer during his/her current employment.
-The employee may not solicit the customers, employees, or trade secrets of his current employer for other than his/her employer’s benefit.
+The employee may not solicit customers, co-workers, or appropriate the trade secrets of his current employer for other than his/her employer’s economic benefit.
 This duty does not, however, prohibit an employee from planning to compete with his employer before and after their employment terminates.
 Thus, there are ways to circumvent what appears to be a blanket prohibition.
 The key words are “planning to compete”!

-While still employed, an employee may undertake the planning intended once he or she is no longer employed to compete with his employer even to the extent of establishing a business designed to compete.
+While still employed, an employee may undertake the necessary planning to compete with his employer even to the extent of establishing a business designed to compete once he or she is no longer employed .
 New Jersey cases have held that an employee does not have to reveal his competitive plans to the employer while employed.
 However, an employee’s rights are limited to “mere” preparation only.
 This right does not extend to starting a competing business or assisting a competitor while still employed by the employer.

-Proposed Legislation May Alter the Standard in New Jersey
+Legislation May Alter the Standard in New Jersey Regarding Non-Competition Agreements

-The New Jersey Legislature first attempted to modify the standard governing restrictive covenants in 2013, in a bill that would ban a non-competes for workers eligible for unemployment compensation.
+The New Jersey Legislature first attempted to modify the standard governing restrictive covenants that would ban a non-compete for workers eligible who as a result filed for unemployment compensation.
 The rationale was that workers who lose employment benefits through no fault of their own should not be prohibited from seeking other employment.
 That bill did not make it out of the Assembly Labor Committee.
 However, another attempt to limit restrictive covenants has appeared on the horizon, fueled by the national trend to limit the use of such provisions.

 For other employees, the bill institutes essentially a 10-factor test for restrictive covenants.
 For a restrictive covenant to be enforceable, it must satisfy the following requirements: